GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_styling_vector_data.md

 name: en_30.30.2_categorized_layer_symbology_1
 width: 500px
 ---
-Change the symbology type to "categorised" and choose the Value (variable) you wish to display
+Change the symbology type to "categorised" and choose the Value (variable) you wish to display.
 ```

 3. Now we need to __choose which attributes we want to display through the symbology__.
 In this case, it could be the number of casualties, or the actor who perpetrated the act.
-Let's categorize the features by `event_type`
+Let's categorize the features by `event_type`.
-4. Click on `Classify` to __list all the unique values contained__ in the `event_type` field (i.e. all the possible types of security incidents recorded in our table)
+4. Click on `Classify` to __list all the unique values contained__ in the `event_type` field (i.e. all the possible types of security incidents recorded in our table).
-5. Now we can __change the style of each single value__
+5. Now we can __change the style of each single value__.
-6. Double click on the value `Explosions`
+6. Double click on the value `Explosions`.
 7. At the bottom of the __Symbol selector__ window, choose a symbol to make Explosion points stand out.
 8. Click on `OK`, then Apply to preview what the layer will look like.
 9. Click `OK` again.